 A core pillar of Life Itself’s approach to social change is what we term The Primacy of Being.
 The vital role our ways of being play in human existence is of course not a new idea.
 Its variants can be found everywhere from ancient wisdom traditions such as Buddhism, to Virtue Ethics, to Heidegger and other Continental thinkers and even the work of path-breaking cognitive scientists such as Francisco Varela.
 Nonetheless, explorations of what this might mean for our efforts towards social change, and how we might organise modern society more broadly, are still few in number.
-I hope with this article to make some contribution to this work, or at least make the case for its paramount importance.

 ‘Being’ here is shorthand for ways of being.
 Individual ‘Being’ is our psychological and cognitive habits and processes, and, more than that, our way of being in the world’, the way we see the world, the way it occurs to us.
 Collective Being is culture: the habits of individual and collective thought in the group, the stated and unstated beliefs and values, the rituals and practices.
 These two forms of being of course inter-depend.